lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 Seasonal Affective Disorder is real folks, and if you ditched the rat race to pursue health and happiness, the last thing you want to do is live somewhere that predisposes you to depression.
 Chiang Mai is fortunately the opposite of the gloomy conditions you get used to in Europe or North America .
 [We get sunshine at least 150 hours a month, but usually it's almost twice that](https://weather-and-climate.com/average-monthly-Rainfall-Temperature-Sunshine,Chiang-Mai,Thailand){: target="_blank"}.
 That's basically free therapy right there.&nbsp;

-Great weather is also great for being in the outdoors, whether that's lounging by the pool on hot days or searching for waterfalls hidden in the jungle on a crisp morning trek.
+Great weather is also great for being in the outdoors, whether that's lounging by the pool on hot days, searching for hidden waterfalls, or just relaxing cocktail in hand at an al fresco rooftop bar.

 That said, we Thais believe in airconditioning, so you're always able to escape mother nature at will and choose your own temperatures.
 Your coworking and accommodations will almost certainly come with aircon.

-High season for tourism corresponds closely with the time of year when digital nomads are in Chiang Mai, from November through February.
-It's the best time to be here.
+High season for tourism corresponds closely with the time of year when digital nomads are in Chiang Mai, from [November through February.
+It's the best time to be here](https://www.theblondtravels.com/when-is-the-best-time-to-visit-chiang-mai/){: target="_blank"}.
 Sunny warm days and refreshingly cool evenings and nights when you might even - gasp\! - want a sweater.

 ## 3\.
 We're Surrounded By Natural Beauty

-As mentioned above, Chiang Mai's great weather lends itself to fun in the outdoors, and you absolutely must get out into the scenic countryside and hills of the province.
+As mentioned, Chiang Mai's great weather lends itself to fun in the outdoors, and you absolutely must get out into the scenic countryside and hills of the province.

 Just as it's easy to board a flight and go anywhere from Chiang Mai, it's also incredibly easy to escape the city for a change of scenery.
 Hop on a motorbike or book a redtruck and drive in any-direction - within 30 minutes or less you'll find yourself zipping past rice-fields or winding along mountain roads.